kuvardin/TelegramBotsApi/README.md

-# TelegramBotsApi v.6.5
+# TelegramBotsApi v.6.7

-SDK for latest version of Telegram bots API (from February 3, 2023)
+SDK for latest version of Telegram bots API (from April 21, 2023)

 ## Using Examples
 ### Installing